lucaSartore/robot-planning-project/install_docker_mac.md

 Installation with Docker
 ================================================================================

-- Run the script install_docker.
-This script is important because it installs the docker client on your machine and adds to your user the privileges to run the docker images
+- Run the script install_docker.sh.
+This script is important because it installs the docker client on your machine and adds to your user the privileges to run the docker images, and create a new folder.

 ```